- Lotte World/Lotte World Tower

 Address: 240 Olympic-ro, Jamsil 3(sam)-dong, Songpa-gu Seoul, 138-220

-Gangnam was made famous by Psy’s famous single “Gangnam Style”.
+Gangnam was made famous by Psy’s famous single “Gangnam Style.”
 But Gangnam has always been a must-visit place in Seoul for years.
 It is not one location, Gangnam spans a whole district.
 There you can shop, eat, and party all night long.
 In addition, inside the Gangnam station, you will find a wide variety of boutique clothes shops.
-Outside Gangnam Station is the main street that is filled with big brand stores.
-Therefore, remember to check out the side streets on either end which are filled with Korean restaurants, bars, and game rooms.
+Outside Gangnam Station is the main street filled with big brand stores.
+Therefore, check out the side streets on either end, which are filled with Korean restaurants, bars, and game rooms.
 Check it out to find some great deals!

-A few minutes away by taxi and you can visit COEX Mall which is the world’s largest underground shopping mall.
+You can visit COEX Mall, the world’s largest underground shopping mall, a few minutes away by taxi.
 The mall has hundreds of shops, a Megabox movie theater, the COEX aquarium, and a large indoor bookstore that reminds people of the bookroom in Beauty and the Beast.
 They also hold a lot of events and conferences.
-In addition, for those interested in doing some gambling, remember to bring along your passport so you can enter Paradise Casino.
+In addition, for those interested in gambling, remember to bring your passport so you can enter Paradise Casino.
 Paradise Casino is located next to the COEX mall.

 Sinsa Shopping District (Garosugil)

 Sinsa has one of the most popular shopping areas in Seoul.
 If you ask anyone, Garosugil is the place to be in Seoul to shop and eat.
-Garosugil literally means “tree-lined street”.
-It is a narrow 1km long road that cuts through Sinsa.
-It is full of art galleries, shops, huge coffee houses, and restaurants.
+Garosugil means “tree-lined street.”
+It is a narrow 1 km-long road that cuts through Sinsa.
+It has art galleries, shops, huge coffee houses, and restaurants.
 However, it is a relatively quiet street for such a popular place in such a big city.
 It is located between Gangnam and Apujeong and can easily be accessed via subway by getting off at Sinsa Station.
 What makes Sinsa different from other shopping areas in Seoul is that it offers a more boutique-style while also offering many chain stores.
-Others go to Garosugil for their many great restaurants.
+Others go to Garosugil for its many great restaurants.
 Therefore, it is a great place to go just for window shopping!

-Remember the Gangnam District encompasses multiple blocks, therefore make sure you reserve a whole day to see everything.
+Remember, the Gangnam District encompasses multiple blocks; therefore, reserve a day to see everything.

 Coex City Airport Terminal (CALT)

-At the COEX Mall City Terminal, you can catch a bus that goes directly to Incheon or Gimpo airport.
+You can catch a bus at the COEX Mall City Terminal directly to Incheon or Gimpo airport.
 However, you can also check in for our flight and leave our bags at CALT!
-There is also an immigration office right next to the bus waiting area, so you will be able to fast-track this process at the airport.
-Therefore CALT is a great place for airline check-ins, immigration clearance, and getting a non-stop limousine bus.
+There is also an immigration office right next to the waiting bus so that you can fast-track this process at the airport.
+Therefore CALT is a great place for airline check-ins, immigration clearance, and a non-stop limousine bus.

 Top 5 Tips When Visiting Gangnam